 Whether you wish to have a life that is debt free or wish to save money for something particular, from a small gift to a house, the tactic is the same.
 The simple (and rather off-putting) answer is spend less than you bring in.
 For us, that limited us to spending € 50 a week.

 It is often easier said than done, but…

 Although the pay is decent and there are lots of hours, still it can often work out less than the costs of getting and being there.
 Fortuitously, the resulting debt is what focused us to leave the winery hopping to others.
-It results in us deciding to set ourselves in one place and make our own wine.
+It resulted in us deciding to set ourselves in one place, with the intent to make our own wine.
 At least if we were going to have to live frugally, it would be to follow our own dream.

 It took us 2 years to pay off our credit cards and become debt free, and this was on a next to nothing income!
 We then went on to buy a house.
 A restoration house, and garden, requiring lots of work and materials.
 But it was cheap.
 And as time, rather than money was on our side, it was the right choice for us.
 Especially, and we recommend, because we put time into deciding on where to live that fit into our lifestyle plans and needs.

 Since it worked before, we have continued to be frugal.
 And slowly but surely we are making a home for ourselves.
 So, you see, it can be done if you really want it.
 Find your reason, and start saving.

 Determining 50 a Week

 The easiest place to start saving is food and food shopping.
 When we arrived here we were lucky if we made 300€ a month, between us.
 Fast forward and Pumpjack writing his first book (and now on to his second) and we are essentially on one regular income from our shops.
 But this fluctuates.